 With time and our societal fabric changing, the way we dress also changed.
 But, unfortunately, as an after-effect, many of us lost out on those soft, broken-in cotton sarees to swaddle our babies in.

-But what if we said it is still possible to swaddle your babies in the softest, gentlest, Mulmul cloth, with an added bonus of them looking just like our grandma's sarees.
+But what if we said it is still possible to swaddle your babies in the softest, gentlest, Mulmul cloth, with the bonus of them looking just like our grandma's sarees?

 Here are some quick tips you might want to know about swaddling

-Nighttime for sleeping, while putting them down for a nap, to calm or comfort them when they need it.
+At night, while putting them down for a nap, to calm or comfort them when they need it.
+However, before swaddling, make sure your baby is wearing cloth diapers to avoid a mess later on.

 It is recommended to stop swaddling your baby before they start rolling over from supine to prone (back to tummy).